'I'm just shocked': Residents react after one killed, 3 injured in Franklin Park shooting

 On Saturday, neighbors near Franklin Park said the park is safe and popular.

-People use the massive park for walking, playing sports, picnics and even weddings, they said.
+People use the large park for walking, playing sports, picnics and even weddings, they said.

 It was the second shooting of multiple people at a Spokane park this week.